openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 stream_id

 > REQUIRED.
-The stream that the Verification Event is being requested on.
+A string identifying the stream that the Verification Event is being requested on.

 state